This document is only valid for the day on which it is accessed. Please read our disclaimer.

 - Family to consider discussion with GP regarding other possible decontamination strategies (may include short/medium term antibiotics or intranasal mupirocin).

-Some children may benefit from follow-up by Paediatric Homecare nurses or Public Health Nurses.
+Some children may benefit from follow-up by the Starship Community team.
 Consider this if:

 - Wound has a copious high exudate.

 - There is a drain in situ.

 - Dressings are required.

 - The child has multiple skin infections,